ckadluba/Bumpy/README.md

 ## To do
 * Repair VS Code tasks.json and launch.json to work again after DDD project restructuring
 * Track all items of this list as GitHub issues within a project
-* Update code and pipeline to .NET Core 3.0 RTM
 * Make Docker login secure (see warning output of command)
 * Add another project with a gRPC API and build another Docker container
 * Create a release which deploys to ACI